Alpine.js Tools

 IntelliSense and Syntax Highlighting for VS Code

-Alpine.js Tools is a free, open source Visual Studio Code extension that delivers complete Alpine.js 3 tooling across six template languages.
+Alpine.js Tools is a free, open source Visual Studio Code extension that delivers complete Alpine.js 3 tooling across twelve languages — nine markup and template languages plus JSX and TSX.
 The most widely installed Alpine extension has been unmaintained since 2020 and covers only Alpine v2 with no JavaScript highlighting inside directive values.
 Alpine.js Tools was built from scratch to address that gap.

-The extension activates for html, ejs, php, twig, nunjucks, and blade files.
+The extension activates for html, ejs, php, twig, nunjucks, blade, liquid, jinja-html, astro, javascript, javascriptreact, and typescriptreact files.
+Jinja2 templates that keep the plain .html extension (the common Flask/Django case) are already covered by the html support.
 It requires no dependencies and no configuration, and works with any Alpine.js v3 project.

 Features